djsudduth/wspr-reports/README.md

  - For report #4 above
     - the report shows the individual 21 receptions by KX4AZ/T along with the trending slope of -0.23 (increasing vs decreasing signal reports)
  - For report #5
-    - shows the individual GOES reports for the same 21 time periods of KX4AZ/T receptions
+    - shows all the average slopes in one direction (KX4AZ/T is included in the East list) and the trend of those slopes (are signals Eastward increasing or decreasing in report strength?)
  - For report #6
-    - shows all the average slopes in one direction (KX4AZ/T is included in the East list) and the trend of those slopes (are signals Eastward increasing or decreasing in report strength?)
- - For report #7
     - shows all the average variances of signal reports in one direction (KX4AZ/T is included in the East list) and the trend of those variaces (shows if signals Eastward varying widely in report strength)

 ## notes
 Note that wspr SNRs vary by a standard deviation of typically around 2.0+ db even when xray flux is low and steady.
 This is independent of distance.

 Example:
 KD2OM at 1270 km had snr reported values of [-11, -16, -13, -13] over a 45 min span midday on 30m -> std dev = 2.06,  variance = 4.2
 or
 LX1DQ at 6885 km had snr values of [-16, -19, -19, -18, -16, -14, -16] over 1 hour span midday on 30m ->std dev = 1.86, variance = 3.5

 Data measurements over 1-2 hours should consider D-layer ionization variability based on time of day, frequency and GOES spikes.
 Also, using SNRs for antenna performance characteristics should consider the std dev variability of SNR reports along with sporadic receptions from reporters that may appear or fade based on atmospheric changes.

-Changing antenna configurations and using this data to understand performance should consider multiple wspr calls throughout the day over a number of days.
-Shorter measurements can lead to misinterpreted results.
+**Changing antenna configurations and using this data to understand performance should consider multiple wspr calls throughout the day over a number of days.
+Shorter measurements can lead to misinterpreted results.**

 ## example range of data
 ![GOES data range for example](goes-data-range.png)

 ## release
 v0.0.1 - 05/29/2023
+v0.0.2 - 07/17/2023

 Thank you!
 KN0VA